off the grid

 A marine VHF radio is an important and reliable for bidirectional voice communication both for ship-to-ship and ship-to-shore.
 In Canada, a Restricted Radiotelephone Operator Permit is required to transmit, it is unlawful to operate a ship station that is not licensed.
 The handheld marine VHF has the same functionalities as the fixed version, but is equipped with DSC(Digital Select Calling).

-We sometimes use the two transceiver two-way radios to talk to each other from shore-to-shore, an Amateur Radio License is required to broadcast with this type of radio in Canada.
+We sometimes use the two transceiver two-way radios to talk to each other from shore-to-shore.
+Whether or not you need a radio licence depends mainly upon the type of radio equipment being used.
+In Canada, licence exemptions only apply to radio equipment that has been tested and certified to comply with specific technical standards, and operates in specially designated frequency bands.
 A license ensures that new users are aware of the existing regulations and don't broadcast on reserved frequencies.
+Read more about low-power licence-exempt radiocommunication devices, and Radio Operator Certifications.

 hardware